Blog

 Right after your interview, go someplace quiet where you can think about the meeting and discussion you just had.
 Write down your thoughts about the questions you were asked and how you answered them.
 Note the questions for which you feel your responses were incomplete or not as clear as you would have liked.
 Perhaps you now remember additional information you could have provided.

 Importantly, also note the questions to which you gave great answers.
 Were you organized and articulate in your response?
-Remember, this post-interview reflection is not simply a self-critique.
+Remember, the Post-Interview Reflection is not simply a self-critique.
 It should ideally be balanced.

 3. Take a breather to decompress.